ACMP Foundation Grant Programs

 Chamber Music Workshops

 Chamber Music Workshops Grants are awarded to non-profit organizations and others that present workshops for adult amateur chamber music players worldwide.
 Grants are provided to subsidize coaches' salaries, to reduce registration fees for participants, and to provide scholarships.
 The maximum grant request is $2,500.
 ACMP does not support more than 50% of project costs.
 At this time the Chamber Music Workshop Grants are being reconfigured to meet the challenges of today's climate.

 Community Music Grants

 Community Music is the largest of ACMP's Grant Programs.
 Awards support the continuing learning and instruction in chamber music primarily for young musicians through community-based programs.
 This funding often makes it possible for students to experience chamber music for the first time and for adult players to continue playing and learning.
 ACMP relaunched the Community Music program in spring 2017 after a hiatus.
-The next deadline is March 13, 2020.
+The next deadline is pending.
 The maximum grant request is $2,500.
 ACMP does not support more than 50% of project costs.
 Late applications will not be reviewed or considered for funding.

 Click here for guidelines.
 Click here to begin an application.
 Note that the application requires applicants to use the separate ACMP budget form, which you can download on the application page, complete and upload before you submit your application.